Mirosta/CCPoker/README.md

 Items:
  - Advanced Wireless Pocket Computer

-Install as with the table computer, then cd to CCPoker and run pokerClient.lua.
+Install as with the table computer, copy CCPoker/player.conf.example to /player.conf then cd to CCPoker and run pokerClient.lua.